Caballesjason/OBS-machine-learning/Decision Trees.md

 ## Overview
 A Decision Tree (DT) is a machine learning model that is created by a divide and conquer algorithm.
-They are great for its quick computation and interpretability.
+They are great when you need quick computation and interpretability.

-In a DT, the root and intermediate nodes correspond to a feature in a feature set having each edge indication a decision, or a value an example can take on for a feature (categorical values or bins for numerical values).
+In a DT, the root and intermediate nodes correspond to a feature in a feature set, with it's edges indicating possible values for that feature.
 The leaf nodes represent your target values (classes in a classification task and binned numerical values for regression).

 |              When to use Decision Trees               |             When Not to use Decision Trees              |
 | :---------------------------------------------------: | :-----------------------------------------------------: |